- Fitness to Practise *New*

 - Students are admitted directly into Pharmacy in the first year of study.

-- Graduates with a Pharmacy degree from NUS may be registered with the Singapore Pharmacy Council upon the completion of a 1 year pre-employment competency training.
+- Graduates with a Pharmacy degree from NUS may then be registered with the Singapore Pharmacy Council upon the satisfactory completion of a further 6 months of intern training.
+The in-course PECT and post-course intern training will constitute the mandatory 12-month pre-registration training for registration.

 10. What is the overall course structure like?